OttoHung/docker.tutorials/docs/build_context_flag.md

 ```dockerfile
 FROM https://ghcr.io/OttoHung/greeting:latest
 ```
-Or specifying the name of the docker image:
+Or specify the name of the docker image:
 ```dockerfile
 FROM alpine:3.15
 ```
 > [Learn More](../dockerfiles/build-contexts/docker-image/Dockerfile)
 >

-In command prompt, the docker image must go with `docker-image://` prefix to tell what docker image to load.
+In the command prompt, the docker image must go with `docker-image://` prefix to tell what docker image to load.
 For example:
 ```bash